-Hollywood History, all historical Mexican, Central, and South American nations are lumped into one exotic and often barbaric people: the Mayincatec, featuring aspects of the Maya, Inca and the Aztecs, plus many others.
+Hollywood History, all historical Mexican, Central, and South American nations are lumped into one exotic and often barbaric people: the Mayincatec, featuring aspects of the Maya, Inca and Aztec, plus many others (especially the Olmec, one of the oldest, as more continues to be discovered about them).
 It's a tossed salad of exciting bits from all their histories, with a topping of myth and fiction.
 And the dressing is blood.

 Common Mayincatec traits:

 - Human Sacrifice: Cutting out the heart of a living victim atop a ziggurat (step-sided pyramid).

 - Virgin Sacrifice: Ironically, the Aztecs, Mayans, and Inca primarily sacrificed men—female sacrifices aren't unheard of, but they tended to be special occasions or practiced by other tribes in the area.
 To be sure, it's not as prevalent in this setting as others featuring human sacrifice.

 - Cannibal Tribe